 Provider’s Information Security Program”) that includes legal, administrative, physical, policy, training, and

 technical measures designed to: (a) ensure the security and confidentiality of Sensitive Information; (b) protect against any anticipated threats or hazards to the security or integrity of Sensitive Information; (c) protect against unauthorized access to, or use, disclosure, loss, alteration, or destruction of Sensitive Information both at rest and in-transit; (d) ensure the proper return or disposal of Sensitive Information in accordance with Section 8 (Disposal of Information) of this ISR; (e) ensure compliance with applicable laws, standards, and policies in accordance with Section 13 (Compliance with Laws, Standards, and Foundation Policies) of this ISR; and (f) ensure that Service Provider’s Personnel comply with Service Provider’s Information Security Program and the requirements set forth in this ISR.
-Service Provider will designate an individual to be responsible and accountable for Service Provider’s Information Security Program.
+For so long as Foundation retains Xerox service delivery management services Service Provider will designate an individual to be responsible and accountable for Service Provider’s Information Security Program.
 Such individual will respond to the Foundation’s inquiries regarding information security and promptly notify the Foundation at legal@gatesfoundation.org and infosec@gatesfoundation.org if a breach or an incident occurs, as further described in Section 11 (Notice of Breach) of this ISR.
 Having regard to the state of the art and the cost of its implementation, Service Provider’s Information Security Program will ensure a level of security appropriate to the risks represented by the processing and nature of the information to be protected.
-Upon request, Service Provider will provide the Foundation with a written, detailed description of Service Provider’s Information Security Program, including any written policies, procedures, and updates.
+The parties acknowledge that generally the Service Provider’s Information Security Program is confidential, provided however upon reasonable request, Service Provider will discuss non-confidential aspects of the Service Provider’s Information Security Program.

 NETWORK AND COMMUNICATIONS SECURITY

 Service Provider will ensure that: (a) Service Provider’s connectivity to the Foundation’s Information Systems and all attempts at the same will be only through the Foundation’s security gateways/firewalls and only through the Foundation’s authorized security procedures, which can be obtained from the Foundation’s Information Security Department at infosec@gatesfoundation.org; (b) Service Provider will not access, and will not permit unauthorized persons or entities to access, the Foundation’s Information Systems without the Foundation’s express written authorization, and any such actual or attempted access will be consistent with the Foundation’s authorization; and (c) Service Provider will take appropriate measures to ensure that Service Provider’s Information Systems which connect to the Foundation’s Information Systems, and anything provided to the Foundation, do not contain any computer code, programs, mechanisms, or programming devices designed to, or that would, enable the disruption, modification, deletion, damage, deactivation, disabling, harm or otherwise be an impediment, in any manner, to the operation of the Services or the Foundation’s Information Systems, and Service Provider will immediately notify the Foundation at infosec@gatesfoundation.org of any vulnerabilities thereto.
+Notwithstanding the foregoing, the parties acknowledge that: (i) Service Provider Software may contain code to prevent its unlicensed use and/or transfer, and (ii) if Customer does not permit Xerox periodic access to such Software, this code may impair the Equipment’s and/or Software’s functionality.

 PHYSICAL SECURITY